rachelkd/obsidian-garden/src/site/notes/100 📒 Academia/HPS120/Key Terms 2.md

 ### Image manipulation
 - **What**
+	- Image manipulation is the purposeful altering of data and observations that are then used in manuscripts or scientific publications.
+Examples of image manipulation in scientific papers include duplicate images — either exact, rotated, or flipped — and duplicate blots across different experimental conditions.
+Image manipulation misrepresents the actual data or results; it is a form of scientific fraud.
 - **Where**
+	- Thus, this term appeared in the lecture about scientific fraud.
 - **Why**
+	- Although image manipulation deceives and distorts, the response from publishers is not as dramatic as one may expect.
+This suggests that some may not consider image manipulation to be a serious form of scientific misconduct.
+Perhaps, this perspective is systemic: the scientific paper convention is to depict a linear and straight-forward narrative, which saves readers’ time.
+Readers want to know the facts.
+An experiment is messy, but each trial reveals more about the experimental method.
+An argument for image manipulation is that it is done for clarity, just like editing writing; it does not affect the underlying science in the conclusion.
+To consider image manipulation as a serious form of scientific misconduct, there must be some systemic change to scientific publication.
 ### Scientific misconduct
 - **What**
+	- Scientific misconduct is behaviour that intentionally compromises the integrity of the scientific process.
+This includes, but is not limited to, falsifying or fabricating data, results, or methodology.
+An example of scientific misconduct is Hwang Woo-Suk’s stem cell research, where Hwang not only fabricated data, but committed several ethics violations to obtain embryos.
 - **Where**
+	- This term appeared in the lecture about scientific fraud.
 - **Why**
+	- Although scientific misconduct is serious, it is hard to discern and measure.
+Scientists who commit scientific misconduct want to hide it.
+The severity of scientific misconduct changes if it is done purposefully, knowingly, and/or recklessly.
+Sovacool describes three narratives to explain scientific misconduct.
+The individual narrative portrays scientific misconduct as an individual problem: a particular scientist fails to adhere to the Mertonian norms (disinterestedness).
+The institutional narrative argues that scientific misconduct is the product of an institution’s values.
+Institutions employ the scientist(s) who commit misconduct and have incentives to commit misconduct (e.g., funding, recognition, and prestige).
+The structural narrative views misconduct as a systemic issue.
+Scientific reform depends on which narrative is correct.
 ### Institutional narratives of misconduct
 - **What**
+	- The institutional narrative of scientific misconduct views misconduct as the failure of an institution.
+In this narrative, scientists are influenced by the institutions that support them.
+Rather than a “bad” scientist who breaks the monolithic Mertonian norms, this narrative suggests that the values of a scientist reflect the values of an institution (i.e., professors, students, research assistants, and deans).
+These values differ within disciplines and laboratories.
 - **Where**
+	- This term appeared in the lecture about scientific fraud.
 - **Why**
+	- The institutional narrative of misconduct suggests that neither scientists nor institutions can be trusted to stop misconduct.
+Sovacool explains in his article that universities have incentives to commit misconduct: undetected falsification or fabrication of data can lead to greater funding and prestige.
+If scientists are motivated by their institution to publish high-impact studies, then they have incentives to commit misconduct.
+Institutions drive scientists to embellish findings, and unnoticed misconduct benefits the institution.
+	- If the problem is institutional, one way of reform is to employ whistleblower protections.
+Whistleblower protections prevent informers from losing their status, which could make researchers more inclined to report scientific misconduct.
+This changes the incentives of an institution.
+Institutions want to penalize misconduct as its publicizing reflects poorly on the institution.